 Different plants have slightly different requirements for pH value and nutrient concentration.
 If you are going to be growing a large variety of plants in your system, make sure to research the requirements for each so that you can group them in terms of their needs.

-A single plant’s needs may also change under different environmental conditions such as weather, season, and temperature.
-This isn’t an issue for indoor setups that have a controlled environment but is something to consider if your system is located outside.
+A single plant’s needs may also change under different environmental conditions, such as weather, season, and temperature.
+This isn’t an issue for indoor setups that have a controlled environment, but it is something to consider if your system is located outside.

 Nutrient solution must be kept at a steady temperature.
 The ideal is at room temperature, between 70 to 78 F. This is more of a concern for outdoor systems that are exposed to the weather.
 For winter, you can buy miniature water heaters that go inside of your reservoir to keep the nutrient solution warm.
 For summer, keeping the reservoir in a shaded area and periodically topping it off with cool water is generally sufficient to keep it from getting too hot.

 Pre-Made vs. Homemade